bherw/MooseX-XSor/README.md

 - all built-in Moose attribute features are supported
 - all relevant Moose tests passed (though the test harness is currently not working #2)
 - full compatibility with Moose and other HashRef-based OO modules achieved
-- some preliminary benchmarking shows MooseX::XSor has the second fastest Perl OO accessors, second only to Class::XSAccessor, which uses a special ENTERSUB optimization.
 - struct-based instances: in-progress (#1)
 - module build plugin for precompilation: pending (#13)